lorforlinux/docs.beagleboard.io/books/pru-cookbook/01case/case.rst

 The `Robotics Control Library <https://beagleboard.org/librobotcontrol>`_ is a package that is already installed on the Beagle that contains a C library and example/testing programs.
-It uses the PRU to extend the real-time hardware of the Bone by adding eight addional servo channels and one addition real-time encoder input.
+It uses the PRU to extend the real-time hardware of the Bone by adding eight additional servo channels and one addition real-time encoder input.

 The following examples show how easy it is to use the PRU for robotics.